It’s little wonder that those searching for jobs for people with social anxiety often end up here at HomeWorkingClub.

 As you may know if you’re signed up to my email list (you can join at the bottom of the article), I ask all new members what information would be most useful to them.
 I think I always expected mental health to creep into these discussions (which are, of course, always completely confidential), but I’ve been surprised how much the subject of anxiety comes up.

-The key thing I feel I need to point out in these discussions is that while working from home (or freelancing) can be a huge lifeline and a wonderful thing for someone with anxiety, it can be a really bad thing too.
+The key thing I always feel I need to point out is that while working from home (or freelancing) can be a huge lifeline and a wonderful thing for someone with anxiety, it can be a really bad thing too.

 The good thing about working from home is that you don’t have to deal with the real world.
 The BAD thing about working from home (for someone trying to fight anxiety) is that you don’t have to deal with the real world.